 Fenugreek and yogurt together serve as the best and strongest anti-inflammatory concoction.
-In order to prepare this combination, you need to grind a few fenugreek seeds into the fine powder form.
+To prepare this combination, you need to grind a few fenugreek seeds into the fine powder form.
 Now, add this resulting powder to yogurt and eat this mixture at least 2 times a day.

 Under normal circumstances, fenugreek is perfectly safe for diabetics or normal users.
-However, you need to make sure that you stick to the dosage and aren’t allergic to any of its constituents.
-Either allergic to Fenugreek or not tried it , there is a list of side effects to be considered.
+Yet, you need to make sure that you stick to the dosage and aren’t allergic to any of its constituents.
+Either allergic to Fenugreek or not tried it, there is a list of side effects to consider.

 The side effects of fenugreek include Asthma, Allergic Reaction, Gas, Diarrhea.
-Fenugreek can cause Low Blood Sugar or Hypoglycemia, Loss of Consciousness, Unusual Odor from the Body.
+Fenugreek on rare occasion cause Low Blood Sugar or Hypoglycemia, Loss of Consciousness, Unusual Odor from the Body.

 Drugs that interact with Fenugreek

-If you have been using any medication, it is advised that you consult with your doctor to avoid any harmful interactions.
-Till date, researchers have noted that fenugreek doesn’t have any serious side effects or moderate interactions.
-Other than women during pregnancy, and children.
+If you have been using any medication, consult the doctor to avoid any harmful interactions.
+To date, fenugreek doesn’t have any serious side effects or moderate interactions.
+Women during pregnancy and children should see a doctor for dosage before consumption.
 Mild interactions from the use of fenugreek for people with diabetes include shark cartilage.

 - In case of an overdose, you should get immediate medical help.

-- Pediatric or hypersensitive patients should talk to the doctor prior to using fenugreek seeds.
+- Pediatric or hypersensitive patients should talk to the doctor before using fenugreek seeds for diabetes.

-- Avoid the use of fenugreek seeds or plant parts during pregnancy or when lactating.
+- Avoid the use of fenugreek seeds for diabetes during pregnancy or when lactating.
 This is because fenugreek induces early labor for pregnant women.

-- When taking medications, do not take the fenugreek within a few hours of consuming the medication.
-The fibers present in fenugreek makes the body minimally effective when it comes to medicine being absorbed by the body.
+- When taking medications, do not take the fenugreek immediately.
+The fibers present in fenugreek makes the body effective in absorbing the medicine.

-- A dosage larger than advised can lead to bloating and gas in certain diabetes patients given its high fiber content.
+- A dosage that is larger than advised leads to bloat and gas in certain diabetes patients given its high fiber content.

-Fenugreek houses Saponins that aid in the reduction of cholesterol absorbed by the body from a fat-based diet.
+Fenugreek houses Saponins.
+Thes aid in the reduction of cholesterol absorbed by the body from a fat-based diet.
 This is especially true for bad triglycerides and LDL cholesterol.